Master hexagonal architecture in Rust

 Part four is coming soon.

-Advanced techniques in hexagonal architecture
+Advanced hexagonal architecture in Rust

 Share better Rust!